nusco/narjillos/backlog.md

 * Make "petri" with light off (almost) as fast as "experiment" °
 * Make FPS parametric to improve TPS on slower machines
-* Try speed under Linux
+* Check speed under Linux

 ###Gamer